CAST Test Prep: Interpreting Tables and Data Sets

 Step-by-Step: How to Calculate Voltage Drop

 Voltage drop is the reduction in electrical potential along the path of a current.
 Excessive voltage drop can cause equipment to malfunction or fail.
 While a voltage drop calculator is a handy tool in the field, you must know the manual formula for your exam.
-The NEC recommends a maximum voltage drop of 3% for branch circuits and 5% for combined feeders and branch circuits.
+The NEC includes an informational recommendation (commonly cited) of a maximum voltage drop of about 3% for branch circuits and 5% for combined feeders and branch circuits to help preserve efficiency and equipment life.

-- Identify the Correct Formula: For single-phase circuits, the formula is: VD = (2 x K x I x D) / CM.
+- Identify the Correct Formula: For single-phase circuits, the formula commonly used is: VD = (2 x K x I x D) / CM.

 - VD = Voltage Drop